 - Produce new insights related to songwriting by exploring key issues, questions and themes.

 - Share this knowledge through publications, projects and other initiatives.

-Simon is a Research Fellow at Birmingham City University and is the principal investigator for the Songwriting Studies Research Network.
+Simon is a Senior Research Fellow at Birmingham City University and is the principal investigator for the Songwriting Studies Research Network.
 He is also one half of the songwriting team Sodajerker, and co-presenter of their popular podcast featuring interviews with world-renowned songwriters.

 Mike is Programme Director for MA Music Industry Studies and MA Business of Classical Music at the University of Liverpool.
 He drew on his experience as a songwriter for 80s band Latin Quarter in the writing of his PhD thesis.
 In the past few years He has written and directed two musical shows: Where Light Falls: Songs About Joni Mitchell and George Harrison: the Beatles and Indian Music.